mrjhonyvidal/mrjhonyvidal.github.io/about.md

 Love to find out great designed applications around the web, with the perfect balance between effects, user interaction, well distributed data, fast and well written.

-Seems easy but actually there is a lot of hard work behind all that, lots of try outs and failures and, as strange as it sounds, but the most simpler things are the most difficult to accomplish.
+Seems easy but actually there is a lot of hard work behind all that, lots of try outs and failures and, as strange as it sounds, but the most "simple things" are the most difficult to accomplish.
 I think someone already said that, not sure...

 Wanna become a web developer?
 Try out [FreeCodeCamp](https://www.freecodecamp.org/) or send me a message via [via Twitter](https://twitter.com/mrelephwebb).